- About PS&F

 What we look for in a good adjuster is:

-Don’t forget, whether the adjuster is “in-house” or “independent ,“ both work for and are paid by the insurance company.
-However, whenever possible, we push to have industry specific, knowledgeable and trusted adjusters pre-assigned for all of our policies.
-If you don’t know who your adjuster is on a particular policy, the Energy/Power Practice Group can take a look at your policy, and maybe we can change that.
+Don’t forget, whether the adjuster is “in-house” or “independent,“ both work for and are paid by the insurance company.
+However, whenever possible, we push to have industry-specific, knowledgeable and trusted adjusters pre-assigned for all of our policies.
+If you don’t know who your adjuster is on a particular policy, the opens in a new windowEnergy/Power Practice Group can take a look at your policy, and maybe we can change that.